COV-ELM classifier: An Extreme Learning Machine based identification of COVID-19 using Chest X-Ray Images: Introduction

 Khuzani et al. \cite{khuzani2020covid} used multilayer neural networks (MLNN) to distinguish the CXR images of COVID-19 patients from other forms of pneumonia.
 They extracted a set of spatial and frequency domain features from X-ray images.
 Based on the evaluation of extracted features, they concluded that while Fast Fourier Transform (FFT) features were best suited in detecting the COVID-19, the normal class was best determined by the gray level difference method (GLDM).
 Principal Component Analysis (PCA) was applied to generate an optimized set of synthetic features that served as input to an MLNN to distinguish COVID-19 images from the non-COVID-19 ones with an accuracy of 94\%.
+Rasheed et al. \citep{rasheed2021machine} applied PCA as a feature extraction technique resulting in 148 features.
+Further to investigate the suitability of the reduced feature set, CNN and logistic regression (LR) based models were developed to distinguish between COVID-19 and healthy cases using 250 CXR images belonging to each class.
+Accuracy of 100\% and 97.6\% for CNN and LR-based models respectively was reported.